neetip/neetip.github.io/_pages/about.md

 I have completed my postdoc from the Department of Computer Science at Dartmouth College and my Ph.D. in Computer Science from the State University of New York at Buffalo, where my doctoral work was awarded the Chih Foundation Research Award.
 Before my Ph.D., I was a researcher at Oak Ridge National Laboratory.
 I obtained my M.S. in Computer Science from the University of California, Riverside, where I received the Dean’s Distinguished Fellowship.

 <b>Recent Awards, Grants, and Fellowships</b>
+* NSF grant via the NAIRR pilot program
-* Winner of the RAND National Security Research Division’s Call for Big Ideas, 2024.
+* RAND's National Security Research Division’s Call for Big Ideas, 2024.
 * Finalist for the Falling Walls Science Breakthroughs of the Year 2023.
 * Awarded the American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellowship, 2022-23.
 * Mirzayan Science and Technology Policy Fellow 2022, National Academies of Sciences, Engineering, and Medicine, March 2022.